 The most affected?
 Women, for a change

-Among the typologies of suicides there is one that pains and disturbs: the one that sees the statistics of these cases rise for women.
+Among the types of suicides there is one that is painful and disturbing: the one that sees the statistics of these cases rising for women.

 Prime Minister Suga himself previously said Japan reported nearly 880 female suicides in October alone, a 70% increase from October 2019, according to the BBC.

-According to Japanese suicide expert Michiko Ueda, "Many women are unmarried.
-They have to keep their lives and don't have a steady job.
-So when something happens, of course, they get hit very hard."
+According to Japanese suicide expert Michiko Ueda, “Many women are not married.
+They have to maintain their own lives and do not have a permanent job.
+So when something happens, obviously, they get hit very hard.”